-And this generalization is called the Aronhold-Kennedy theorem; which states that; if three bodies are in relative motion with respect to one another.
-The three relative instantaneous centers of velocities are collinear.
-So, that is the Aronhold-Kennedy theorem.
+And this generalization is called the Aronhold-Kennedy theorem, which states that if three bodies are in relative motion with respect to one another.

+The three relative instantaneous centres of velocities are collinear; so, that is the Aronhold Kennedy theorem.

-So, let us look at the relative IC's of for some simple cases for the revolute pair.
-So, this is the revolute pair the relative IC of the 2 bodies 2 and 3 is the R-pair itself.
-The instantaneous center of rotation the relative instantaneous center of rotation of these two bodies 2 and 3 this being prismatic pair is that infinity along this line which is perpendicular to the direction of sliding.
-The relative I C for a wheel which is in pure rolling as I have shown here the relative instantaneous center of rotation.
+So, let us look at the relative IC's for some simple cases; for the revolute pair the relative IC of the two bodies; 2 and 3 is the R pair itself.
+The instantaneous center of rotation, the relative instantaneous center of rotation of these two bodies 2 and 3; this being prismatic pair is that infinity along this line which is perpendicular to the direction of sliding.

-So, now here it is between the wheel and the ground is the point itself the point of contact itself.
-Because we know that it is purely rolling there is no slip.
-So, therefore, the velocity of this point of contact is 0 and the ground also has velocity at that point as 0.
-So, therefore, the velocity is matched so this must be the instantaneous center of rotation so, the relative instantaneous center of rotation between the wheel and the ground.
-In the case of rolling with sliding; now this point does not have 0 velocity this can have some arbitrary velocity.
+The relative IC for a wheel, which is in pure rolling as I have shown here; the relative instantaneous center rotation, so now, here it is between the wheel and the ground is the point itself the point of contact itself because we know that it is purely rolling, there is no slip.
+So, therefore the velocity of this point of contact is 0 and the ground also has velocity at that point as 0.
+So, therefore, the velocity is matched; so, this must be the instantaneous center of rotation.
+So, the relative instantaneous center of rotation between the wheel and the ground; in the case of rolling with sliding, now this point does not have 0 velocity; this can have some arbitrary velocity.

-So, what we can at most say is the relative IC must lie on this line which is perpendicular to the ground and passing through the point the relative IC must lie somewhere on this line which is not known.
-If it is in pure translation if this wheel is in pure translation; that means, it is absolutely sliding no rolling motion then it is at infinity as we have seen then it is at infinity.
-But if it is rolling and sliding it must be somewhere on this line.
-So, the two extreme cases are now known to us when it is pure rolling it is the point of contact that is the relative IC relative instantaneous center rotation.
+So, what we can at most say is the relative IC must lie on this line; which is perpendicular to the ground and passing through the point, the relative IC must lie somewhere on this line which is not known.
+If it is in pure translation, if this wheel is in pure translation; that means, it is absolutely sliding no rolling motion; then it is at infinity as we have seen, but if it is rolling and sliding it must be somewhere on this line.

-If it is purely in translation then it is at infinity on this line, if it is in-between; that means, it is rolling and sliding then it is somewhere on this line; between this point and infinity either in the upward direction or in the downward direction.
-So, let me summarize this lecture what we have discussed today in this lecture we have introduced the concept of instantaneous center of rotation from the geometric concept of velocity.
-We have introduced the concept of relative instantaneous center of rotation.
+So, the two extreme cases are now known to us; when it is pure rolling, it is the point of contact that is the relative IC; relative instantaneous center rotation.
+If it is purely in translation then it is at infinity on this line, if it is in between; that means, it is rolling and sliding then its somewhere on this line; between this point and infinity either in the upward direction or in the downward direction.

-And we have seen how when three bodies are in relative motion how their relative instantaneous centers of rotation must lie on a single straight line which is the Aronhold-Kennedy theorem.
-So, we have looked at these concepts; now we are going to use these concepts to find out the relative instantaneous centers of rotation in the case of mechanisms.
-And based on that we are going to carry forward our discussions on velocity analysis.
-So, with that I will close this lecture.
+So, let me summarize this lecture; what we have discussed today in this lecture.
+We have introduced the concept of instantaneous center of rotation from the geometric concept of velocity.
+We have introduced the concept of relative instantaneous center of rotation and we have seen how; when three bodies are in relative motion, how their relative instantaneous centres of rotation must lie on a single straight line, which is the Aronhold Kennedy theorem.
+So, we have looked at these concepts; now we are going to use these concepts to find out the relative instantaneous centres of rotation in the case of mechanisms.
+And based on that, we are going to carry forward our discussions on velocity analysis.

+So, with that; I will close this lecture.